Hiccup246/Thunderbots-AVC2016/README.md

 ### We are excluding the mid trimester break

 ### Week two goals:
-Harry, Arnold and James produce code for Quadrant one Thomas and Tom finalise chassis and chassis design
+* Harry, Arnold and James produce code for Quadrant one
+* James works on network code
+* Thomas and Tom finalise chassis and chassis design

 ### Week 3 goals:
+* Harry and Arnold writing code for quadrant 2

+* James working on network gate and finalising network code

+* Thomas and Tom working on chassis touch ups

+* Team meeting

+* *Whole team looking at code performing touch-ups and debugging